All Episodes

 Time Text

-Yes, America's Anchorman is away today, and this is your undocumented anchor man, Mark Stein sitting in.
+Yes, America's Anchorman is away today, and this is your undocumented anchorman, Mark Stein, sitting in.

 Tomorrow, Mark Davis will be here.

-Uh it's the uh EIB version of earmarks.
+It's the EIB version of Earmarks.

 You tune in and you earmarks.